Proudly funded by generous donations to

 Karen, lost to us in June 2017, was a psychologist with a passion for assisting women to understand and encourage positive environmental behaviour.

 Karen understood litter prevention and environmental protection are essential components of our sustainable future.
 She was a pioneer in facilitating community behaviour change and over her career supported many people working to protect our environment.
-Often Karen met women working quietly, without recognition or the resources to fulfill their dreams for a litter free life and a clean environment.
+Often Karen met women working quietly, without recognition or the resources to fulfil their dreams for a litter free life and a clean environment.

 A champion of community involvement, her legacy fund is aimed at supporting women who need a helping hand to realise their dream in creating the future they believe is possible.
+It was Karen’s dream that all women be empowered to live a litter-free life and enjoy a clean environment.

 It was Karen’s dream that all women be empowered to